 Now is the time to confirm which other subjects will make up your studies for the next two years.
 These decisions are not to be taken lightly.
 So gather all the information you can about the careers, qualifications and courses which are out there.
-The Choices Information Evening on Thursday 27 February will help you, with teachers and other agencies on hand to guide you through the possibilities.
+Choices Week is from 22nd February to 2nd March 2021 to guide you through the possibilities.